vestrel00/contacts-android/docs/customdata/integrate-custom-data.md

 - Displaying your custom data in other Contacts apps
 - Summary of limitations

-> Some of the code used in these examples are in Kotlin.
+> ℹ️ Some of the code used in these examples are in Kotlin.
 If you would like a Java version of this
 > page, create an issue in GitHub.
 You are also free to file a pull request with your own page.
 In
 > the event that a Java version of this page is created, this quote block should be replaced with
 > a link to that page.